 Offering High-Quality Hygiene/Periodontal Prevention and Treatment Services in NC

-What is Periodontal (gum disease) and how is it treated?
+What is periodontal disease (gum disease) and how is it treated?
 Periodontal disease is a progressive disease that if left untreated, may cause tooth loss.
 Some patients may notice inflammation and irritation of the gingival tissues which surround and support the teeth.
 The bacterial infection, or the root problem of the inflammation, is the build-up of toxins found in plaque, which can create an ongoing bacterial infection.

 Prompt treatment by a periodontist can help reverse the inflammation (known as gingivitis).
 Without proper treatment by a periodontist, the infection may continue to progress, leading to possible tooth loss.
 It’s important to note that in some cases, bacterial infection can travel to other areas of the body via the bloodstream.

 Although genetic and environmental factors may be involved in the onset of gum disease, the risk of developing periodontitis can be reduced by taking important preventive measures.

 At CarolinasDentist, we offer a highly effective, minimally invasive treatment for gum disease called Perio Protect®.

 A healthy mouth is more than just a fantastic smile.
 Your gums need care, too.
 Gum disease has been linked to a variety of other health issues, including heart disease and diabetes.
 If you have red, swollen, bleeding, or receding gums (or if you have bad breath or loose teeth), then you may have gum disease.

 Are you battling gingivitis or full-blown periodontal disease?
 At CarolinasDentist, we offer Perio Protect, a revolutionary way to treat gum disease that doesn’t always require surgery.
 Ready to get your oral health back on track?
 Contact our office to set up your gum consultation!